Xeway/ERC/README.md

 **Type: `uint256`**

-Amount of strike tokens that have been transferred to the writer (call) or buyers (put) of the option issuance.
+Amount of `strikeToken` tokens that have been transferred to the writer (call) or buyers (put) of the option issuance.\
 This is an utility variable used to not always have to calculate the total exercise cost transferred.
 It's updated at the same time `exercisedAmount` is updated.
-The calculation is `(amount * selectedIssuance.data.strike) / selectedIssuance.data.amount`.
+The calculation is `(exercisedAmount * selectedIssuance.data.strike) / selectedIssuance.data.amount`.

 #### `exerciseCost`

 **Type: `uint256`**

-Amount of strike tokens that have been transferred to the contract.
-It actually represents the amount of strike tokens the writer has deposited as a collateral at option's creation (`create()` call).
+Exercise cost.
+It represents the collateral the writer has to deposit to the contract (put), or the amount of `strikeToken` tokens a writer can receive if all buyers decide to exercise (call).\
 This is an utility variable used to not always have to calculate the exercise cost.
 We compute it at the creation of the option.
-The calculation is `(optionData.strike * optionData.amount) / (10 ** underlyingToken.decimals())`.
+The calculation is `(strike * amount) / (10 ** underlyingToken.decimals())`.

 ### Function Descriptions